 I want to say that I am a huge fan of Korg synthesizers.
 I also do really enjoy their digital pianos.
 I guess I just haven’t personally taken the liking as many keyboardists have in the industry to Korg.
 Found in 1962 in Japan, Korg began making the top of the line keyboards.

 The Korg Kronos is one of the biggest names in the keyboard workstation world.
 The Kronos is one of Korg’s staples and it is a big reason for their popularity growth in the last few years.

 Korg makes keyboards that are more on the expensive end of things.
 Because of this, I wouldn’t really recommend them as a good digital piano brand for beginning students to be looking into.
 Korg gives you a lot of different pre-sets and they also have nice speakers built-in.
 I currently own the Micro-Korg synthesizer and I have been using it for the last 10 years now in music.

 You will probably be surprised that I have Nord at 6.
 Keep in mind that I do still like Nord and I have played on the many of times.
 My problem with Nord overall is their price.
 About 6-8 years ago all you would see were Nord’s in the touring world.
 Every single pianist played a Nord live pretty much.
 This is because they have fantastic piano sounds and organ sounds.

 I personally have never loved their key-beds and their key-action.
 This is the reason I have them back here on the list.
 These are made for the professional pianist or touring musician.
-Their sounds are stream-lined for easy of use with layering of sounds.
+Their sounds are streamlined for ease of use with the layering of sounds.
 Nord’s popularity went down with the introduction of MIDI controllers, seeing how controllers have taken over the live world.